Zweih/qp/README.md

 # qp - query packages

-`qp` is a command-line program for linux and macOS to query installed packages across ecosystems.
+**qp** is a command-line program for linux and macOS to query installed packages across ecosystems.

+**qp** queries over 6x faster than native package searching while returning more comprehensive metadata than native package search solutions.

+query packages from `brew`, `pacman`, `apt`/`dpkg`, `pipx`, and `dnf`/`yum`. ecosystems are added frequently!

+**qp** supports querying with full boolean logic for package metadata, dependency relations, and more.

 you can find installation instructions [here](#installation).

-`qp` supports querying with full boolean logic for package metadata, dependency relations, and more.

-query packages from `brew`, `pacman`, `apt`, `dpkg`, `pipx`, `dnf`, and `yum`. ecosystems are added frequently!

 check [features](#features) to find out more.